process-analytics/bpmn-layout-generators/java/README.md

 To build and run, use:
 > JDK 17 or JDK 21

-> [!NOTE]
+> [!WARNING]
-> May work with older versions of JDK, but it has not been tested
+> The build produces bytecode for JDK 17 or newer, so you cannot run the provided jar with older JDK versions.

 ## Build